mwcraig/astro_research_setup/docs/getting-started/install-astro-stuff.md

 # Installation instructions

-Though [reducer](https://github.com/mwcraig/reducer) is given as the example below, any of the programs above can be installed the same way (except astropy...do **not** do `pip install astropy` in anaconda).

-## Mac/Linux

-You can install [reducer](https://github.com/mwcraig/reducer) and all of its dependencies with
+The instructions below should work for all platforms...if you run into problems please let us know!

+## Install astropy and affiliated projects

 ```
-$ pip install --pre reducer
+conda install -c astropy ccdproc
 ```

-## Windows

-Though `pip` might work, you are better off trying to install conda package instead because they avoid the need for you to compile anything:
+Note: all of the astropy-related packages are also available via pip. `conda` avoids compiling on Windows.

+## Install the remaining software

+You can install [reducer](https://reducer.readthedocs.org) and all of its dependencies with

 ```
-> conda install -c mwcraig reducer
+pip install msumastro reducer
 ```